dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 <detailsToggle alt_header="My team isn’t structured to require multiple projects today.
 What aspects of dbt Mesh are relevant to me?">

-Let’s say your organization has fewer than 500 models, and fewer than a dozen regular contributors to dbt.
-You’re operating at a scale that’s well served by the monolith (a single project), and the larger pattern of dbt Mesh probably isn’t a good fit.
+Let’s say your organization has fewer than 500 models and fewer than a dozen regular contributors to dbt.
+You're operating at a scale well served by the monolith (a single project), and the larger pattern of dbt Mesh probably won't provide any immediate benefits.

-That said, it’s *never too early* to think about how you’re organizing models **within** that project.
-Use model `groups` to define clear ownership boundaries, and `private` access to restrict purpose-built models from becoming load-bearing blocks in an unrelated section of the DAG.
-Your future selves will thank you for having defined these interfaces, especially if you reach a scale where it makes sense to “graduate” the interfaces between `groups` into boundaries between projects.
+It’s never too early to think about how you’re organizing models _within_ that project.
+Use model `groups` to define clear ownership boundaries and `private` access to restrict purpose-built models from becoming load-bearing blocks in an unrelated section of the DAG.
+Your future selves will thank you for defining these interfaces, especially if you reach a scale where it makes sense to “graduate” the interfaces between `groups` into boundaries between projects.

 </detailsToggle>